• Skip to primary navigation

 Is history a pointless major?

 Technically, a history degree will not provide you with any job-specific skills.
 However, it demonstrates that you are intelligent, hardworking, literate, and so on, which should make you desirable.
-So, unless you want to be a historian or a history teacher, it isn’t particularly useful.
+So, it isn’t particularly useful unless you want to be a historian or a history teacher.

 Conclusion

 While some of these jobs may not be the first that come to mind for history majors, they are excellent examples of how to earn a living with a history degree.
-There are also many high-paying jobs available with a history degree, making it an excellent field to enter.
+Many high-paying jobs are also available with a history degree, making it an excellent field to enter.

-Working toward a history degree can provide you with a highly developed and well-rounded skill set that will be useful in a variety of fields.
+Working toward a history degree can provide you with a highly developed and well-rounded skill set that will be useful in various fields.
 You are not destined to be a historian or to work in other traditional jobs for history majors.
 That is one of the reasons why a history major’s salary is higher.
-So, contrary to popular belief, history majors can have a plethora of job and earning opportunities.
+So, contrary to popular belief, history majors can have many job and earning opportunities.

 References